kodama78/git-workflow/README.md

 	- Press the command key and space bar
 		- You should see the spotlight search appear
 		- type in Terminal and hit enter
-	- type in `cd ` (which stands for change directory) then drag your folder into the terminal window
+	- Type in `cd ` (which stands for change directory) then drag your folder into the terminal window
 	- For a computer user of "test" the line would look like this
 		- `cd /Users/test/Desktop/sandbox`
 		- *You should see "test" replaced with your computer username*